 - Seizure disorders, including epilepsy

-- Sports concussion and traumatic brain injury
+- Sports concussions and traumatic brain injuries (TBIs)

-- Administering and interpreting intelligence, personality, and neuropsychological tests.
+- Administering and interpreting intelligence, personality, and neuropsychological tests

-- Conducting interviews with the use of questioning to gather information and also as a way to closely observe client behavior.
+- Conducting interviews with the use of questioning to gather information

-- Relationship problems
+- Relationship conflicts

 - Post-traumatic stress disorder (PTSD)